Bumblefoot in Rabbits: Causes, Symptoms, and Effective Treatments – March 2025

 3. Proper Bedding for Rabbit Cages

-The usage of proper bedding in rabbit cages aids bumblefoot prevention together with its treatment.
-Fleece or hay lining the rabbit cage serves both as gentle foot support and pressure redistribution material.
-Caring bedding serves as an absorbent to dry your rabbit’s feet thus decreasing their infection risk.
+Proper bedding in rabbit cages aids bumblefoot prevention and treatment.
+Fleece or hay lining the rabbit cage serves as gentle foot support and pressure redistribution material.
+Caring bedding also absorbs moisture to dry your rabbit’s feet, decreasing their infection risk.

 4. Diet and Weight Management